inplayer-org/docs/docs/webhooks.md

 ## Events

-When configuring a Webhook, you can chose one or part of the events that you would like to receive payloads for.
+When configuring a Webhook, you can choose one or part of the events that you would like to receive payloads for.
 You can even opt-in to all known InPlayer events.
 In the following section you can find more details about each webhook event in the InPlayer platform along with example data.

 ### Accounts

-Accounts webhooks are events that are fired when operations about our Accounts service ocurs.
-Usualy they are used to inform the merchant about the most important actions for his customers.
+Accounts webhooks are events that are fired when operations about our accounts service occurs.
+Usually, they are used to inform the merchant about the most important actions for his customers.

 These are all of the Accounts webhooks.